 The goal of the Centre for Law and the Environment's "Non-Human Relations" project is to explore the options and strategies for respect for all relations by organizing and hosting events, conducting research, providing public legal information and support, and providing services for groups interested in pursuing legal strategies in this field.

-Research: The Centre conducts research on the respect for all relations.
+Research: The Centre conducts research on respect for all relations.
 Visit the Publications page to read the working papers published by the Centre on this subject.

-Partnerships and Collaboration: The Centre has collaborative relationships with the Center for Democratic and Environmental Rights, the International Observatory on the Rights of Nature, Ecojustice, David Suzuki Foundation, Sierra Club BC, Rights of Nature BC, West Coast Environmental Law, the University of Victoria Environmental Law Centre, forest protection groups on Bowen Island and the Sunshine Coast, and other groups interested in legal protection for non-human relations.
+Partnerships and Collaboration: The Centre has collaborative relationships with the Center for Democratic and Environmental Rights, the International Observatory on the Rights of Nature, Ecojustice, David Suzuki Foundation, Sierra Club BC, Rights of Nature BC, West Coast Environmental Law, the University of Victoria Environmental Law Centre, forest protection groups on Bowen Island and the Sunshine Coast, several Indigenous organizations, and other groups interested in legal protection for non-human relations.

 What can We do For You?